 Employee Monitoring: Benefits and Downsides

 Monitoring was always projected as a threat to privacy and a catalyst for widening the trust gap.
-However, it’s beneficial for many workers in several ways.
-Productive workers can expect their data to be used by the management for accurate analysis of their performance.
+However, the benefits of employee time and attendance monitoring far outweigh the downsides.
+For example, productive workers can expect their data to be used by the management for accurate analysis of their performance.
 Employees can use the data to improve their productivity and better time management.
 Employees tend to focus better on their work when they are aware that they’re being watched, and their manager can help them make course corrections should they ever get distracted.
 Management using monitoring tools can gather critical evidence of bullying, racism, and even sexual harassment, which would have been otherwise overlooked.

 Downsides of employee monitoring also exist, which can’t be ignored, and the biggest of them is the anxiety and stress of being watched.
 Employees often became less flexible when monitored as they had personal responsibilities during the pandemic that they had to ignore due to the pressure of staying connected.
 Eventually, this resulted in a huge trust deficit between the employers and their workforce, as employees treated monitoring as an unnecessary intrusion into their privacy.
 The fear of misuse of data also looms over the data storage technologies and tools used by employers.